Victor Hedman: Continued success, back-to-back Stanley Cups, Conn Smythe Trophy (2019–2024)

 On 16 March 2021, Hedman recorded his 500th point in a 4–3 overtime win against the Dallas Stars with an assist on a goal scored by captain Steven Stamkos.
 On 17 April, Hedman recorded his 400th NHL assist on a goal scored by Erik Černák in a 5–3 loss to the Florida Panthers, becoming the first defenceman in franchise history to reach that mark.
 Hedman recorded nine goals and 36 assists for 46 points and played in 55 games of the 2020–21 season, which was shortened to 56 games due to the ongoing COVID-19 pandemic.
 Hedman was a Norris Trophy finalist for the fifth-straight season although the award ultimately went to Adam Fox of the New York Rangers.
-Hedman and the Lightning repeated at Stanley Cup champions in 2021 by defeating the Montreal Canadiens in five games in the 2021 Stanley Cup Finals after defeating the Florida Panthers in six games, Carolina Hurricanes in five games and New York Islanders in seven games in the first three rounds, respectively.
+Hedman and the Lightning repeated at Stanley Cup champions in 2021 by defeating the Montreal Canadiens in five games in the 2021 Stanley Cup Final after defeating the Florida Panthers in six games, Carolina Hurricanes in five games and New York Islanders in seven games in the first three rounds, respectively.
 After the Lightning's championship, it was revealed that Hedman played the last several weeks of the season and the entire playoffs with a torn meniscus that was initially sustained on 30 March in a 3–1 loss to the Columbus Blue Jackets.

 On 9 May 2022, Hedman was named a Norris Trophy finalist for the sixth consecutive season and sixth time in his career altogether after finishing the 2021–22 season with career highs in goals (20), assists (65) and points (85) along with a team-high +26 rating.
 His 65 assists was the most on the team.
 He played in all 82 games for the first time in his career.
 The Norris Trophy would eventually go to Cale Makar of the Colorado Avalanche.
-After defeating the Toronto Maple Leafs, Presidents' Trophy-winning Florida Panthers and New York Rangers in the first three rounds of the 2022 playoffs, Hedman and the Lightning would clinch a third consecutive appearance in the Stanley Cup Finals (fourth altogether for Hedman's tenure and career) in which the Lightning would fall in six games to the top-seeded Colorado Avalanche.
+After defeating the Toronto Maple Leafs, Presidents' Trophy-winning Florida Panthers and New York Rangers in the first three rounds of the 2022 playoffs, Hedman and the Lightning would clinch a third consecutive appearance in the Stanley Cup Final (fourth altogether for Hedman's tenure and career) in which the Lightning would fall in six games to the top-seeded Colorado Avalanche.

 On 11 February 2023, Hedman recorded his 500th assist on a goal by Anthony Cirelli in a 3–1 victory over the Dallas Stars to become the 33rd defenceman in NHL history to hit the mark.
 Hedman finished the 2022–23 season with nine goals, 40 assists and 49 points in 76 contests played.
 In the 2023 playoffs, Hedman and the Lightning would face the Toronto Maple Leafs in the first round for the second straight year, where this time they would lose in six games.
 In the series, Hedman was held goalless and recorded three assists and points in five contexts played.